This task is part of project07 which is due at 23:00 EDT on 2025-10-28.

 a list with the following structure:

-Note that this diagram contains some string values; "parent"
+Note that this diagram contains some string values; "parent",

-are strings stored in list slots, not variable
+"child1", and "child2" are strings stored in list slots, not variable

 names (variables are shown without quotes, have an associated box, and do